CasNil/meeting-calendar-ws/README.md

 - Validation

 # File Structure
-The project files are divided into components, each "item" representing a component
+The project files are divided into components, each "file" representing a component

 # Challenges Faced
 I had some issues when formatting the application to look as good as possible for the user.